+Standard artist name spellings (full artist name) should be used for all main artists.
 Be consistent in your artist name spelling in all instances (e.g., Beyoncé vs. Beyoncè).
-See section on Capitalization, Casing, & Abbreviations for additional details on this topic.
+See section on Capitalization, Casing & Abbreviations for additional detail on this topic.